dotnet/nuget-trends/src/NuGetTrends.Scheduler/README.md

-﻿# NuGetTrends.Data
+﻿# NuGetTrends.Scheduler

-This project (along with `NuGet.Protocol.Catalog`) contains all the EF Core related code.
+The project that pulls data from the NuGet API.

-## Migrations
+## EF Migrations

-`NuGetTrends.Data` will hold the `Migrations` folder (AKA Migrations Assembly), but ***will not be the start-up project*** where the EF commands are executed.

-The `dotnet ef` commands **must be executed** from inside the `NuGetTrends.Scheduler` folder.
+The EF Migration commands must be executed from the Scheduler project.

-The `Scheduler` project has a [IDesignTimeDbContextFactory](https://docs.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.design.idesigntimedbcontextfactory-1?view=efcore-3.1) which knows how to create instances of the `NuGetTrendsContext`.
-The goal of this is so the `NuGetTrends.Data` project remains a simple class lib.
+> The scheduler project is the entry point for EF Migrations (it has a [IDesignTimeDbContextFactory](https://docs.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.design.idesigntimedbcontextfactory-1?view=efcore-3.1)).
+The migration files are inside the `NuGetTrends.Data` project.
+This is mainly so things are better organized and the Data project is simply a class lib and not an executable.

 Below you can find a few `dotnet ef` migration commands: